getzola/zola/docs/content/documentation/templates/pages-sections.md

 ## Table of contents

-Both page and section templates have a `toc` variable which corresponds to an array of `Header`.
+Both page and section templates have a `toc` variable that corresponds to an array of `Header`.
 A `Header` has the following fields:

 ```ts